 I never thought about death much, other than as a concept, until my husband was diagnosed with cancer in 2010.
 Then it made its entrance with a bang.
 Even though he was 65, it felt far too young to be contemplating death.

 We learnt a lot about each other, about life, and about death in what turned out to be his last year.

-Now, as I enter my 60th year, I’m very aware of the juxtaposition of life and death.
+Now, solidly in my 60s, I’m very aware of the juxtaposition of life and death.
 It is simply impossible to have one without the other – just a walk out in nature will show us that.